 - This breach caused the accident and your resulting injuries and expenses.

-Can there be more than one source of liability in my accident?
+Can there be more than one source of liability in my motor vehicle accident?

 Yes.
-Car accidents are often not simple events caused solely by a single person’s actions.
+Car accidents in South Carolina are often not simple events caused solely by a single person’s actions.
 Instead, they can involve:

-- The drivers of other vehicles who may not have been involved in the accident, but whose actions may have contributed to the accident.
+- The drivers of other vehicles who may not have been involved in the accident, but whose actions may have contributed to the car crash.

 - The company that the liable driver worked for if they were a delivery person and the accident occurred while they were out on delivery.